Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Introduction

-This motivates frameworks combining amortized inference with built-in probabilistic structure for efficient uncertainty estimation.
-Sparse latent representations that correspond to interpretable features would additionally clarify which data characteristics drive reconstruction, and interpretable UQ.
+This motivates frameworks combining amortized inference with built-in probabilistic structure for { uncertainty aware estimates}.
+Sparse latent representations that correspond to interpretable features would additionally clarify which data characteristics drive reconstruction, and allow variance in estimates to be traced back to identifiable sources.

 \paragraph{Contributions.} We propose the Variational Sparse Paired Autoencoder (vsPAIR), a framework combining probabilistic inference, sparsity and paired latent mappings for uncertainty-aware inversion.
 The architecture encodes observations $y$ via a standard VAE and sparse representations of quantities of interest $x$ via a \emph{sparse VAE} (sVAE), with a learned mapping connecting the two latent spaces.
 The sparse encoding reflects the assumption that observations are driven by few dominant factors, yielding interpretable latent codes while regularizing reconstruction.
-The variational structure enables posterior approximation for UQ.
+The variational structure enables { approximate UQ}.

-The key contributions of this work are as follows: \begin{enumerate} \item The vsPAIR framework with probabilistic latent structure, enabling both fast amortized inference and interpretable uncertainty quantification. \item Theoretical analysis of our framework in a reduced setting, justifying its use in uncertainty quantification. \item Experimental validation on ill-posed inverse problems--blind inpainting and computed tomography (CT)--demonstrating that vsPAIR can achieve interpretable and structured uncertainty quantification alongside competitive reconstruction. \end{enumerate}
+The key contributions of this work are as follows: \begin{enumerate} \item The vsPAIR framework with probabilistic latent structure, enabling both fast inference and { explainable variance in reconstructions}. \item Experimental validation on ill-posed inverse problems--blind inpainting, computed tomography (CT) { and nonlinear heat equation initial condition inference--that demonstrate competitive reconstruction performance}. \item { Demonstration that vsPAIR yields sparse, interpretable latent representations in which active dimensions correspond to core reconstruction features and their associated uncertainty localizes to those features.} \end{enumerate}

-\paragraph{Structure of the paper.} \Cref{sec:background} reviews classical and learning-based formulations of inverse problems, including autoencoders and paired latent mappings. \Cref{sec:method} introduces the vsPAIR framework: the paired architecture, and theoretical analysis of uncertainty quantification under simplifying assumptions.
-Finally, \Cref{sec:numeric} and \Cref{sec:conclusion} present numerical demonstrations on blind inpainting and CT, followed by concluding remarks. {The introduction of sparsity in the QoI autoencoder presents technical challenges which are discussed and addressed in \Cref{appendix:svae}}.
+\paragraph{Structure of the paper.} \Cref{sec:background} reviews classical and learning-based formulations of inverse problems, including autoencoders, paired latent mappings { and generative approaches to UQ}. \Cref{sec:method} introduces the vsPAIR framework.
+Finally, \Cref{sec:numeric} and \Cref{sec:conclusion} present numerical demonstrations on blind inpainting CT, and heat inference, followed by concluding remarks. { The introduction of sparsity in the QoI autoencoder presents technical challenges which are discussed and addressed in \Cref{appendix:svae}}.

 \paragraph{Notation and Setting.} Let $X$ denote the quantity of interest (QoI) and $Y$ the observation, interpreted as random variables with a joint distribution $(X, Y)$ absolutely continuous with respect to Lebesgue measure, thus admitting a joint density $p(x,y)$ \cite{DU04}.
 We use $p$ for true distributions and $q$ for variational approximations.
 Notation is summarized in \Cref{tab:notation}.